Renault: Subsidiaries

+Regional marques

 Dacia

 In 1999, Renault acquired a 51% controlling stake from the Romanian-based manufacturer Automobile Dacia, which was later increased to 99.43%.
 As part of the Renault group, Dacia is a regional marque of entry-levels cars focused on Europe and Northern Africa which shares various models with the Renault marque.

-Renault Korea Motors

-Renault acquired the car division of Samsung on 1 September 2000 in a $560 million deal for 70% of the company, eventually increasing its stake to 80.1%.
-The majority of the company's production at its Busan plant is exported under the Renault badge.

 RCI Banque

 RCI Banque is a wholly owned subsidiary that provides financial services for Renault marques worldwide and Nissan marques in Europe, Russia and South America.

 Renault Retail Group

 Renault Retail Group is Renault's wholly owned automobile distributor for Europe.
 In 1997, the French branches were merged to establish the subsidiary Renault France Automobiles (RFA).
 In 2001, it served as the basis for Renault Europe Automobiles (REA), which managed sales in Europe.
 In 2008, the company adopted its current name.
 Renault Retail Group operates in France, Austria, Belgium, the Czech Republic, Germany, Italy, Luxembourg, Poland, Portugal, Spain, Switzerland, and the United Kingdom.